CrConstantin/private-briefcase/readme.txt

   How to use:
 ---------------
  * In order to access Private-Briefcase class, all you have to do is : "import briefcase".
- * Alternatively, you can use command line to add, remove, rename or copy files from briefcase.
+ * Alternatively, you can use command line to add, remove, rename or copy files into/ from briefcase files.
  * Graphical user interface can be accesed by opening "briefcase_GUI.py".
  * A lot of time was spent to document all modules, classes and functions in Private-Briefcase, so enjoy.
- * Note : Private-Briefcase was created on a Windows XP/ Windows 7 machine, so there might be some incompatibilities with other OS.
+ * Note : Private-Briefcase was created on a Windows XP/ Windows 7 machine, so there might be a few incompatibilities with other OS-es.
 Please let me know if you find any.